simongranger/yi_appium_caps_util/README.md

 [![Gem Version](https://badge.fury.io/rb/yi_appium_caps_util.svg)](https://badge.fury.io/rb/yi_appium_caps_util)
 # yi_appium_caps_util

 This gem is meant to help create and/or update the appium.txt file.
+Note that a prerequisite to using this gem is to have the device connected to the machine.

 # Supported platforms #